RuslanMirov/OTP-Signsafe-Timelock-Vault/README.md

-Keys stolen + you know transferPassword → setNewOwner to whitelisted wallet (mempool is safe) Keys stolen + forgot transferPassword   → wait for holdTime to expire → withdrawETH Urgent + keys safe                      → rescueETH(rescuePassword) — bypasses holdTime
+Keys stolen + you know transferPassword → setNewOwner to whitelisted wallet (mempool is safe) Keys stolen + forgot transferPassword   → wait for holdTime to expire → withdrawETH Urgent + keys safe                      → rescueETH(rescuePassword) — bypasses holdTime Lost ALL passwords                      → wait for holdTime to expire → withdrawETH (wallet only)
 ```

+> **Lost your passwords?** Don't panic — the time-lock is your last resort.
+> `withdrawETH` and `withdrawERC20` only require `onlyOwner`, no password at all.
+> Wait for `holdTime` to expire, then withdraw with your wallet alone.
+> No password, no signature, no OTP — just the key.

 ---